 - (3) Oversight of agents and loss adjusters.-The Corporation shall develop procedures to require an annual review by an approved insurance provider of the performance of each agent and loss adjuster used by the approved insurance provider.
 The Corporation shall oversee the conduct of annual reviews and may consult with an approved insurance provider regarding any remedial action that is determined to be necessary as a result of the annual review of an agent or loss adjuster. - (g) Submission of Information to Corporation to Support Compliance Efforts.- - (1) Types of information required.-The Secretary shall establish procedures under which approved insurance providers shall submit to the Corporation the following information with respect to each policy or plan of insurance offered under this subtitle: - (A) The name and identification number of the insured.

 (B) The agricultural commodity to be insured.

-(C) The elected coverage level, including the price election, of the insured.
+- (C) The elected coverage level, including the price election, of the insured. - (D) The actual production history to be used to establish insurable yields.